Skip to content

 Legitimate Interest

--to use sensitive data to identify any suitable research projects which may be of interest
+– to permit use of sensitive data to identify any suitable research projects which may be of interest

-Use your experiences (including any photos you may provide) that you have shared with us as case studies to raise awareness, to be used for either/or external media publications, broadcast (ie TV or radio) and online.
+Use your experiences that you have shared with us as case studies to raise awareness, to be used for either/or external media publications, broadcast (ie TV or radio) and online.
 Or to be used on Coeliac UK’s website, marketing materials and social media posts.

 Legitimate Interest